kubeflow/website/content/en/docs/components/katib/early-stopping.md

 +++
-title = "Using Early Stopping" description = "How to use an early stopping in Katib experiments" weight = 60
+title = "Using Early Stopping" description = "How to use early stopping in Katib experiments" weight = 60

 +++